hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlang.md

 # hyprlang endif
 ```

-Some important information:
+> [!NOTE] Some important information
-- a variable is true if and only if it exists and is not an empty string
+> - A variable is `true` if and only if it exists and is not an empty string.
-- environment variables are supported
+> - Environment variables are supported.
-- dynamic keywords (with `hyprctl keyword`) will NOT re-trigger or un-trigger these blocks.
+> - Dynamic keywords (with `hyprctl keyword`) will **NOT** re-trigger or un-trigger these blocks.
 Changes need to be made to the files directly (or environment) and in the case of the latter, or a hypr* app that doesn't automatically reload its config, a relaunch of the app / `hyprctl reload` (for hl) will be required.

-## Developer documentation
+## Developer Documentation

 See the documentation at [hyprland.org/hyprlang](https://hyprland.org/hyprlang/).